Caddo Parish

 District-Level NCES Analysis

 Caddo Parish operates 58 public schools serving 36,147 students, placing it among the larger districts in Louisiana.
-The school portfolio breaks down into 37 other, 11 high, 6 middle, 4 elementary schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
-Aggregated across those campuses, enrollment totals 32,895 pupils using the NCES Common Core of Data (CCD) 2022-23 release, and the district is geographically located in Caddo Parish County.
+The school portfolio breaks down into 37 combined, 11 high, 6 middle, 4 elementary schools, giving families a clear picture of grade-band coverage across a sizeable portfolio before they move, rent, or enrol.
+These enrollment and school figures come from the NCES Common Core of Data (CCD) 2024-25 release, and the district is based in Caddo Parish.

-Academic infrastructure includes 11 of 58 schools offering Advanced Placement (111 AP courses district-wide), a 340.8:1 student-counselor ratio, above the 250:1 ASCA recommendation, and 22.9% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+Academic infrastructure includes 11 of 58 schools offering Advanced Placement (111 AP courses district-wide), a 340.8:1 student-counselor ratio, well above the ASCA benchmark though still under the roughly 408:1 national average, and 21.6% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 67.3% African American, 22.2% White, 5.8% Hispanic or Latino across the district's schools.
+Its most demographically mixed campus is Caddo Parish Magnet High School, with a diversity index of 66.0/100.

 Caddo Parish school enrollment varies 47× across entities